kstadler/dagster-exchangerates/README.md

 - run using dagit
 - deploy using Docker Compose
 - deploy on Kubernetes using Helm
+- user code dependencies are defined in Pipenv Pipfile and copied to Docker for Docker Compose and Kubernetes deployment
 - Dagster version is pinned statically in various places (currently to v0.10.1)